danriedl/engular/adev/src/content/guide/templates/property-binding.md

 # Property binding

-Property binding in Angular helps you set values for properties of HTML elements or directives.
+Property binding in Engular helps you set values for properties of HTML elements or directives.
 Use property binding to do things such as toggle button features, set paths programmatically, and share values between components.

 ## Understanding the flow of data